-After 2007, National Heroes' Day was to be celebrated on the fourth Monday of August
+After 2007, National Heroes' Day is celebrated on the fourth Monday of August.

 The National Heroes' Committee defines a national hero as someone who has a "concept of nation" and therefore "struggles" for it.
 Nine Filipinos get short-listed as National Heroes.

 The Cry of Pugad Lawin was first commemorated in Balintawak in 1908.
-National Heroes' Day was later decreed to mark this important historical event.
-The Cry marks the beginning of the Philippine Revolution against the Spanish Empire.
+National Heroes' Day was later decreed to mark this important historical event as the beginning of the Philippine Revolution against the Spanish Empire.

-On this day, Andrés Bonifaciot the Supremo of the Katipunan, began the Philippine Revolution.
+On this day, Andrés Bonifacio, the Supremo of the Katipunan, began the Philippine Revolution.

 How to Observe National Heroes' Day